rackerlabs/support-how-to/content/rackspace-metrics/rackspace-metrics-faq.md

 are available at <http://www.rackspace.com/information/legal/testterms>.
 When the Early Access Program is over, the Terms of Service will revert to the standard Cloud Terms of Service.

+#### How much does Rackspace Metrics cost?

+Rackspace Metrics is available at no charge.

 #### How can I get support?